Beyond Compatibility: What Truly Sustains Love and Psychological Well-Being

 - Aligning thoughts, feelings, and behaviors

-• Transforming inner chaos into outer order
+• Transforming inner disorder into outer order

 A Note on Consciousness, Projection, and Self-Understanding